Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        ```

        This will delete the offending pod, and Kubernetes should schedule a replacement on another node.
-       You can then rerun the `kubectl drain` command, and it should report that the node is drained.
+       Then rerun the `kubectl drain` command, and it should report that the node is drained.

        ```bash
        ncn-m# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
        ```

-    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).
+    1. If booting from disk is desired, then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

     1. Reboot the selected node.